General One-loop Generating Function by IBP relations: Motivation

 In this paper, we will focus on the analytic abstraction of reduction coefficients.
-When we talk about the reduction, there are, in fact, two different layers.
-The first layer is the algebraic decomposition of loop integrands, which we will call the "integrand level reduction".
-For one-loop integrals, the highly influential OPP-method \cite{Ossola:2006us} is an example of the method, which revolutionized the computation of one-loop amplitudes.
-After realizing the central mathematical foundation of OPP-method, integrand level reduction for higher loop integrals has been systematically solved using the computational algebraic geometry \cite{Mastrolia:2011pr,Badger:2012dp,Zhang:2012ce}.
+When we talk about the reduction, there are, in fact, two different categories\footnote{Although we have roughly divided reductions into two categories, they are, in fact, mutual influence.
+For example, OPP method learns a lot from the unitarity cut method and the unitarity cut method can also be applied to the reduction at the integrand level, where the product of on-shell tree-level amplitudes has been used to provide the integrand for the reduction as shown in \cite{Bern:1994zx, Bern:1994cg, Ossola:2006us}. }.
+The first category is the algebraic decomposition of loop integrands, which we will call the "integrand level reduction" method.
+The key idea is to write a complicated rational function into several simpler pieces.
+For one-loop integrals, the well-known OPP-method \cite{Ossola:2006us} is a representative method in this category.
+After realizing the splitting of multivariable rational functions can be systematically solved using the computational algebraic geometry \cite{Mastrolia:2011pr, Badger:2012dp, Zhang:2012ce}, the integrand level reduction for higher loop integrals is solved in principle.
 Although it is highly systematic, one drawback is the presence of large amounts of spurious terms, which contribute nothing physically but are necessary for calculation in this framework.
-To avoid this inefficiency, we need go to the second layer, i.e., the "integral level reduction", where only reduction coefficients of physical contributions are computed.
+For one-loop integrals, this drawback is not so severe.
+However, for two and higher loops, it becomes a severe problem.
+To avoid this inefficiency, the second category of reduction method becomes more attractive.
+Since only reduction coefficients of the integrand basis with nonzero contributions after integration are computed, we name this category the "integral level reduction" method.